 - The CDC states that a chained dog is 2.8 times more likely to bite a person than an unchained dog.

-- Dogs that are not spayed or neutered are 3 times more likely to bite a person than those dogs who have been sterilized.
+- Dogs that are not spayed or neutered are three times more likely to bite a person than those dogs who have been sterilized.

-- According to the Insurance Information Institute, dog bites accounted for about 25% of all claims on homeowner’s insurance, costing more than $321 million in 2003.
+- According to the Insurance Information Institute, dog bites accounted for about 25 percent of all claims on homeowner’s insurance, costing more than $321 million in 2003.

 If you or a loved one has been injured as a result of a dog bite or animal attack, you may benefit financially from consulting with an experienced dog bite attorney.
 Pursuing a dog bite claim can be extremely complex and often requires a greater knowledge of the civil legal process.

-To schedule a free legal consultation with attorney Chris Davis and have your personal injury case personally reviewed by our award-winning legal team, contact Davis Law Group online here or call our office at 206-727-4000 today.
+To schedule a free legal consultation with Attorney Chris Davis and have your personal injury case personally reviewed by our award-winning legal team, contact Davis Law Group, P.S., or call our office at 206-727-4000 today.